api3dao/oev-docs/docs/dapps/integration/security-considerations.md

 :::

-Api3 maintains a roster of first-party oracle partners and curates data feeds through continuous performance analysis.
-This focused approach produces better aggregation than alternatives that rely on numerous downstream oracle service providers.

 ## Update parameters

 Once a plan is purchased on Api3 Market, the respective data feed will maintain the advertised deviation threshold and heartbeat interval until plan expiration.